Therapeutic Technology

 Mobility Garden

-The mobility garden is designed to meet a variety of therapeutic goals including mobility, cognition, emotional well-being, gross/fine motor skills, as well as reintegrating patients into his or her natural environment.
+The mobility garden is designed to meet various therapeutic goals including mobility, cognition, emotional well-being, and gross/fine motor skills, as well as reintegrating patients into their natural environment.
 The mobility garden hosts a variety of walking surfaces including grass and cobblestone as well as houses a basketball court, driving range, putting green, and raised garden.

 ADL suite/Transitional Living Unit